dimitrianoudi/RIDE-install/README.md

 RIDE-install
 ============

-A step-by-step guide on how to install RIDE RobotFramework on a mac.
+A step-by-step guide on how to install Robot Framework IDE (RIDE) on a mac.

 <br/>